-The content of program electives, laboratory courses, core courses, and honors/minor courses has all been designed with the current industry trends in mind.
-We have added courses that will undoubtedly prepare our graduates for different industries in India.
+The curriculum for program electives, laboratory courses, core courses, and honors/minor tracks has been carefully designed to reflect current industry trends.
+We've included courses that will equip our graduates with the skills needed to thrive in various industries across India.